rusefi/rusefi_documentation/rusEFI-project-Base-Engine.md

 Do not print messages in case of sync error: Sometimes we have a performance issue while printing error

 Operation mode / speed: 'Some triggers could be mounted differently.
 Most well-known triggers imply specific sensor setup.
-4 stroke with symmetrical crank' is a pretty special case for example on Miata NB2\nSee engineCycle\nset operation_mode X
+4 stroke with symmetrical crank' is a pretty special case for example on Miata NB2
+See engineCycle
+set operation_mode X

-use only rising edge: VR sensors are only precise on rising front\nenable trigger_only_front
+use only rising edge: VR sensors are only precise on rising front enable trigger_only_front

 VVT use rise front: Use rise or fall signal front